James Arthur Bayton: Career

-From 1943-1945, during World War II, Bayton worked as a social service analyst for the U.S Department of Agriculture.
+From 1943 to 1945, during World War II, Bayton worked as a social service analyst for the U.S. Department of Agriculture.
 Afterward, he became a professor of psychology at Southern University in Louisiana.
 He taught at Morgan State College in Maryland in 1946 and returned to Howard University as a professor in 1947, where he worked for the remainder of his life.
-He was the head of the Psychology Department from 1966–1970, as well as a graduate research professor from 1982-1988.
-From 1948-1953, Bayton also worked part-time in the U.S Department of Agriculture conducting research on consumer behavior.
+He was the head of the Psychology Department from 1966 to 1970, as well as a graduate research professor from 1982 to 1988.
+From 1948 to 1953, Bayton also worked part-time in the U.S. Department of Agriculture conducting research on consumer behavior.
 While working at the USDA, Bayton headed a psychological research program focused on policy development and program evaluation, as well as survey programs.

-While working as a professor at Howard, Bayton also served as the vice president of National Analysts, Inc. from 1953–1962 and 1966–1967, the vice president of Universal Marketing Research, Inc. from 1962–1966, a senior fellow at the Brookings Institution from 1967–1968, and a staff psychologist at Chilton Research Services from 1968-1976.
+While working as a professor at Howard, Bayton also served as the vice president of National Analysts, Inc. from 1953 to 1962 and 1966–1967, the vice president of Universal Marketing Research, Inc. from 1962 to 1966, a senior fellow at the Brookings Institution from 1967 to 1968, and a staff psychologist at Chilton Research Services from 1968 to 1976.
 Working in these positions, he contributed to over 70 corporate sponsored projects.
 He conducted survey and marking research and focused his work on consumer psychology.
 He conducted research for Dupont, IMB, Armstrong Cork, Chrysler, Eli Lilly, Curtis Publishing, Johnson and Johnson, Schick, Pet Milk, American Dairy Association, Federal Reserve Board, Smith Kline, Rench, Procter & Gamble, and the Office of Naval Research.
 He also was a member of the Research Advisory Committee, Social Security Administration, the United States Department of Health Education and Welfare, and the Advisory Committee on Agricultural Science in theDepartment of Agriculture.
 He was also the chairman of a committee designed to evaluate equal employment opportunity policies in the National Aeronautics and Space Administration.

 Bayton was an expert witness for the National Association for the Advancement of Colored People (NAACP) in several cases of school desegregation and job discrimination.
 He also served as an expert witness for the NAACP Legal Defense Fund.
-He played an important role in cases of the desegregation of Arlington and Roanoke schools after the "massive resistance" to desegregation headed by U.S Senator Harry F. Byrd, Sr. He also led desegregation sessions for government agriculture extension systems.
+He played an important role in cases of the desegregation of Arlington and Roanoke schools after the "massive resistance" to desegregation headed by U.S. Senator Harry F. Byrd, Sr. He also led desegregation sessions for government agriculture extension systems.
 Continuing in this line of work, Bayton assessed urban police complaint boards, summer youth programs, community relations, and civil rights commissions in relational to desegregation policies.
 Throughout his career, Bayton directed over 50 government-sponsored projects.
 Bayton was a fellow of the American Psychological Association, the American Marketing Association, and the National Academy of Public Administration.